-Legislators and employers in Finland have come up with structures which make combining working-life with domestic life less complex.
+Legislators and employers have come up with structures which make work life balance in Finlandless complex.

 For each month of full-time working Finns earn at least two days of annual leave.
 The most common time for summer holidays starts at the end of June when Finns celebrate the Midsummer holidays.
 You shouldn’t plan any business meetings to take place in the holiday period lasting from mid-June till mid-August.

 It is common for Finns to also take a week of holidays in the wintertime, either around Christmas or in early spring when children have their winter holidays.
 That way people can once again have a work life balance in Finland, as they enjoy some rest with their families before going back to work.

 There are several official holidays in Finland.
 Some of them are Christian, some not.
 Annual official holidays in Finland are the following and all Sundays.

 |Labour Day / May Day||May 1|